MichaelMoroz/TensorFrost/README.md

 - `is_key_pressed(key)` - returns `True` if the key is pressed
 - `render_frame(tensor)` - renders the tensor as an image

-Currently provided `imgui` functions are:
+Currently provided `imgui` submodule functions are:
 - `begin(name)` - begins an ImGui window
 - `end()` - ends an ImGui window
 - `text(text)` - displays text